Legal help, services and support for private residential landlords

 You may have your own ideas about how to incorporate your procedures and procedure forms into the tenancy.
 We would love to have your feedback and ideas to improve this procedures section.

-We explain how to add additional clauses in the Landlord Law tenancy agreement in this help document.
+This help article explains how to add additional clauses to the Landlord Law tenancy agreement.

 We have developed a number of procedures for you to use.
 You can use them as they are.
-However, do feel free to adapt them to suit the way you work and run your properties.
+However, if you are not using our documents, do feel free to adapt them to suit the way you work and run your properties.
 Regard them as a starting point.

 There may be other procedures you will want to use, or you may already use other procedures of your own.
 If so, please let us know and we can either create a new procedure for you or (if you are willing) make your procedure available for members to use!